 Out of Africa

 Around 60,000 BCE Homo Sapiens spread out of their ancestral homeland in Africa and into the Eurasian landmass, territory already sparsely populated by other intelligent hominids Homo Neanderthalensis.
 Around half way between the time when Homo sapiens first left Africa and the end of the last ice age, circa 40,000-30,000 BCE, cave art appears, as far as we are aware for the first time, independently at several locations across the globe.
-Some anthropologists suggest human behaviour and tactics for hunting also become more complex from this time.
+The cognitive revolution occurs around this time and some anthropologists suggest human behaviour and tactics for hunting also become more complex from this time.

 Harsh ice age conditions